 - What are your thoughts about the Netflix adaptation?

 Other WWII historical fiction novels for your book club

+Hope you enjoyed book club questions for All the Light We Cannot See!
 If your book club is looking for more historical fiction reads set in WWII era, here are some suggestions!
-(Click the titles or photos to purchase from Amazon.)

 The Lost Vintage by Ann Mah is a moving and rich story about family secrets and lost love set in the vineyards of Burgundy and it also features a storyline set in WWII.
 If you enjoy mysteries, historical fiction, wine, French culture with a love story mixed in, you’ll love this one.
 Check out my book club questions.